-4.3.
-Final Selection
+4.3 Final Selection

-The PRT will make a recommendation to each respective Director to award contract(s) to one or more proposers.
-Director will make a final selection of contractor(s) to be recommended to their respective county.
+The Proposal Review Team will make a recommendation to each respective Director to award contract(s) to one or more proposers.
+Director will make a final selection of contractor(s) to be recommended to their respective Board/County.
 To make the final selection, Director may consider proposal quality, reasonableness and appropriateness of proposed budget, funding available, and past contract/subgrant performance.
-Counties maintain the right to accept or reject Director's recommendation.
+Boards/Counties maintain the right to accept or reject Director's recommendation.

-5. Protests
+5 Protests

-Any potential or actual proposer may file a protest on any matter relating to the process of soliciting and/or reviewing the proposals.
+Any potential or actual proposer may file a protest on any matter relating to the process of soliciting the proposals or on the belief that CDJFS have not followed procedures outlined in this RFP.
 Such a protest must comply with the following guidelines:

 1. Protests shall be in writing and shall contain the following information: - a.
 The name, address, and telephone number of the protestor; - b.
 The program name and number of the RFP being protested; - c.
 A detailed statement of the legal and factual grounds for the protest, including copies of any relevant documents; - d.
-A request for a ruling by CDJFS; - e.
-A statement as to the form of relief requested from CDJFS; and - f.
+A request for a ruling by Department; - e.
+A statement as to the form of relief requested from Department; and - f.
 Any other information the protestor believes to be essential to the determination of the factual and legal questions at issue in the written protest; 2.
 A protest shall be considered timely if received within the following periods: - a.
 A protest based on alleged improprieties or events about which the protestor knew or could have reasonably discovered, prior to the closing date for receipt of proposals, shall be filed no later than the deadline for receipt of proposals. - b.
-If the protest relates to the PRT's or the Director's recommendation to award a contract or to reject any or all proposals, the protest shall be filed no later than 9 a.m. of the seventh (7th) calendar day after the issuance of the Letter of Intent to Award the contract or the Letter of Intent to Reject all proposals, whichever is applicable.
-3. An untimely protest may be considered by Department if it determines that the protest raises issues significant to Department's procurement system.
+If the protest relates to the PRT's or the Director's recommendation to award a contract or to reject any or all proposals, the protest shall be filed no later than 9 a.m. of the seventh (7th) calendar day after the issuance of the notification of Intent to Award the contract or the notification of Intent to Reject all proposals, whichever is applicable.
+3. An untimely protest may be considered by a CDJFS if it determines that the protest raises issues significant to CDJFS's procurement system.
 An untimely protest is one received by Department after the time periods set forth in Item 2 of this section.
-4. All protests must be filed at the following location:
+4. All protests must be filed at the following location via email to: